mathquill/mathquill/README.md

 - `MathQuill.disableCharsWithoutOperand('^_')` disables typing of the given chars when there's nothing to the left of the cursor (Desmos, for example, disables `^` and `_`, so that typos like `x^^2` are friendlier)
+- `MathQuill.disableControlSequences()` affects what happens when a user types a `\` character.
+By default, a backslash is treated as the start of a control sequence.
+Disabling control sequences causes mathquill to typeset `\` as a literal backslash.
+- `MathQuill.enableControlSequences()` reverts the effects of `MathQuill.disableControlSequences()`.

 (TODO: methods to remove auto-commands etc, and per-field versions of all these methods, if useful ([#286](https://github.com/mathquill/mathquill/issues/286)))